 But it’s fair to consider another thing.
 Gillum’s slip into oblivion, fueled by addiction, came, according to his own words, after he fell into depression following his personally heartbreaking loss in 2018.

-His critics asked the question following his Miami escapade: “Can you imagine if we had Andrew Gillum in the Governor’s mansion?”
+His critics asked the question after his Miami escapade: “Can you imagine if we had Andrew Gillum in the Governor’s mansion?”
 The state dodged a bullet, those critics argue.